iniverman/barley-variant-calling/README.md

 ```
 snakemake data/samples/A_1_20_{1,2}_fastqc.{html,zip} -c4
 ```
-Quality control is important because it give us specific information about the quality of the fastq to study, and can help us deciding if we have to do a preprocessing to our sample, like removing the adapters used in the sequencing for example.
+Quality control is important because it give us specific information about the quality of the fastq to study, and can help us deciding if we have to do a preprocessing to our sample, like removing the adapters used in the sequencing.

 ### 3- Mapping against the reference genome.